 The other issue raised with her character design is how she and her cohorts are able to reach these important places when Nathan has to navigate precarious ledges and other pieces of crumbling architecture.
 Granted, this is hardly a problem exclusive to this game or even this series, but as is par for the course, Naughty Dog chose the path of least resistance by pointing out their plot holes while doing nothing to fix them.

-Despite featuring a predictable plot, Uncharted 3 does feature a fairly good twist.
+Despite featuring a predictable plot, Uncharted 3 does have a fairly good twist.
 At one point when confronted by Marlowe, she reminds him that Nathan Drake is not his real name.
 He merely adopted the surname as part of an elaborate fantasy in which he could convince himself that he was a secret descendant of Francis Drake.
 It’s an interesting idea that casts the character in a whole new light.
 There are two downsides to this, however.
 This could have made for a shocking revelation, but it’s spoiled somewhat by the game’s subtitle: Drake’s Deception.
 Anyone paying the least bit of attention to it would think, “So, that’s what it means,” rather than being taken aback.
 The other problem is that the writers don’t really go anywhere with the development.
 He does have a minor existential crisis, but it’s resolved quickly compared to the one he had in the previous game.

 Lastly, the game was noticeably short.
 The Uncharted games have never exactly been long, which is something I appreciate in principle because it means there’s little filler to speak of, but the metaphorical third act seemed rushed.
 To be fair, the final chapters of Uncharted 2 similarly did not receive as much care or attention as the earlier ones, but the designers remembered to have a consistent sense of pacing for their story throughout.
 This isn’t the case with Uncharted 3; it has a lot of build-up to an exciting conflict only for it to truncate in the endgame.
 It’s not as irritating as the final encounters of the previous two entries, but it’s still anticlimactic nonetheless.